Same Content, Different Rating

 - The Legend of Zelda: Twilight Princess got a T rating despite being only marginally more violent than the E rated Ocarina of Time.
 Sure, there's more blood, but this time around, it's exclusively Alien Blood.

 - Ocarina of Time: E. Ocarina of Time 3D: E10+.
 Violent or sexual content that changed: Almost nil.
 If anything, there's less sexual content; the perpetually nude female character, Ruto, was updated to look more like she's wearing something, and the Ambiguously Gay carpenters had one of their lines altered to make it sound less like they were hitting on Link.
 The updated graphics might have had something to do with it (making it seem more "real"), but it's anyone's guess.
-More or less justified by the fact that E10+ didn't exist during the N64 era, but otherwise fits the trope to a T (or E10+, at any rate).
+During the N64 era, the E10+ rating did not exist so this was likely the intended rating all along.
 In addition, Suggestive Themes was listed and involves the semi-nude Great Fairy.

 - Spirit Tracks and Skyward Sword go into the halfway mark with an E10+ rating.
 The latter was rated M in Australia (M being the equivalent of ESRB's Teen).